UriShX/Nuxt_esp32_web-ble_wifi_config/README.md

 ## General description

-A web based app used to configure WiFi credentials over Bluetooth LE, for esp32 based IoT projects.
+A web based app used to configure WiFi credentials over Bluetooth LE (BLE), for esp32 based IoT projects.
 Check it out _[here](https://urishx.github.io/Nuxt_esp32_web-ble_wifi_config/)_. \
 The app is written in NuxtJS, a Vue framework for server side rendered apps.
 This is a recreation of the app, which was originally written using KnockoutJS and JQuery.
-The reason for recreating the app was that having the BLE config. and connection parts as Nuxt / Vue Components can help integrate them further into more complex web applications.
-One further \
+The main reason for recreating the app was that having the BLE configuration and connection parts as Nuxt / Vue Components can help integrate them further into more complex web applications. \
-The app interacts with the esp32 using web-ble, which is a web standard under development.
-Thus, it is available atm (02/2020) only on Chrome browsers, on OSX Yosemite and later, Windows 10, Linux with required bluez version etc., and Android > 6.0. [click here for current implementation status](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md)
+The app interacts with the esp32 using web-bluetooth, which is a web standard under development.
+Thus, it is available atm (02/2020) only on Chrome browsers, on OSX Yosemite and later, Windows 10, Linux with required bluez version etc., and Android > 6.0.
+[Click here for current implementation status](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md)

 ## Requirements

 The app relies on communication with a esp32 based device / dev board, set up to support configuration of mutiple APs over BLE.
 Check it out _[here](https://urishx.github.io/Nuxt_esp32_web-ble_wifi_config/)_. \
-Such an app can be found at: https://github.com/UriShX/esp32_wifi_ble_advanced, written in PlatformIO with the Arduino framework.
+The Arduino script can be found at: https://github.com/UriShX/esp32_wifi_ble_advanced, written in PlatformIO (with the Arduino framework).
 The esp32 app complements this web app in functionality, and supports writing, reading, as well as both WiFi connection status and a list of access points seen by the esp32 device. \
 The communication with the esp32 device is based on [Bernd Giesecke's ESP32 WiFi configuration over BLE](https://desire.giesecke.tk/index.php/2018/04/06/esp32-wifi-setup-over-ble/), and intends to replace the native Android Java app Bernd used.
 It also expands on Bernd's original use to support connection status reporting and passing a list of SSIDs seen by the esp32. \
 Sadly, there is no support atm for iOS devices, though I believe it can be possible to achieve with nativescript.